- What is a Spouse Visa?

 - You can use savings but only to the amount of £16,000.
 This has to have been held by either you or your partner for a minimum of six months

-If your British partner receives some types of benefits (including disability allowance, police injury pension, or industrial injuries disablement benefit) you will be exempt from the Partner Visa financial criteria.
+If your British partner receives some types of benefits (including disability allowance, police injury pension, or industrial injuries disablement benefit) you will be exempt from the Partner Visa financial requirement.

 English language criteria

-You need to meet the UK Spouse Visa English language requirement in order to qualify for this route.
+You need to meet the UK Spouse Visa English language requirement in order to qualify for this partner visa route.

 In the majority of scenarios, this means taking and passing an English language test.
 This allows you to demonstrate that you have enough knowledge of speaking and understanding English.
 This test must be completed through a Secure English Language Testing (SELT) provider.